Damp and mould in rental property

 Does landlord insurance cover me for damp and mould?

-Damp may or may not be covered by your landlord insurance depending on its cause.
+Damp may or may not be covered by your landlord insurance, depending on its cause.

 Insurance policies typically exclude issues which arise because of poor maintenance or neglect.
-So, if for example, damp was caused by leaky gutters which hadn’t been adequately maintained, your provider is unlikely to pay out for repairs.
+So, if, for example, damp was caused by leaky gutters which hadn’t been adequately maintained, your provider is unlikely to pay out for repairs.

 If, however, an insured event resulted in damp, providers are much more likely to offer compensation to repair any damage.
-For example, if a storm or flood led to damp problems.
-In these instances, your claim could also extend to include damage to contents you provide, such as furniture – which is also why it’s a good idea to have a comprehensive property inventory.
+For example, if a storm or flood leads to damp problems.
+In these instances, your claim could also extend to include damage to the contents you provide, such as furniture – which is also why it’s a good idea to have a comprehensive property inventory.

 Landlord insurance tailored to your needs

 At Alan Boswell Group, we understand that landlords have a wide range of responsibilities.
-Our award-winning insurance products don’t just mitigate financial losses, they offer peace of mind, knowing that help and guidance is at hand when you need it most.
+Our award-winning insurance products don’t just mitigate financial losses; they offer peace of mind, knowing that help and guidance is at hand when you need it most.

 To find out more about the products we offer, head to our landlord insurance hub.
-To discuss how we can tailor a policy to suit you, contact an expert member of our team on 01603 216399.
+To discuss how we can tailor a policy to suit you, contact an expert member of our team at 01603 216399.